Home page Site search Site index

 Many Christian believers are passionate about linking current events to biblical prophecies.
 Other Christians are as equally caught up in world evangelism efforts that seek to reach the unreached.
 Are those two groups of passionate people on separate tracks that will never meet?

-Some time ago, Ralph Winter, head of the U.S. Center for World Mission, lamented: "For some reason, Christians often make little connection between discussion of prophecy and future events, and discussion of missions" (Winter, 1).
-Earlier, following the 1966 Congress on the Church's Worldwide Mission held in Wheaton, Illinois, Arthur Glasser had said it even more clearly: "Books galore are being written on being delivered from the tribulation, but nothing significant on the relation between Christ's return and the church's worldwide mission" (Glasser, 2).
+Some time ago, Ralph Winter, then-head of the U.S. Center for World Mission, lamented: "For some reason, Christians often make little connection between discussion of prophecy and future events, and discussion of missions" (Winter, 1).
+Earlier, following the 1966 Congress on the Church's Worldwide Mission held in Wheaton, Illinois, Arthur Glasser had said it even more clearly: "Books galore are being written on being delivered from the Tribulation, but nothing significant on the relation between Christ's return and the church's worldwide mission" (Glasser, 2).

 Need confirmation of these two men's complaints?
 You need look no further than the pages of the classic best-seller The Late, Great Planet Earth.
 In what became an extremely popular treatment of prophecy and the end times, author Hal Lindsey made no reference to missions or to the global preaching of the gospel.